Ashy flycatcher: Breeding

-The ashy flycatcher is mainly breeds from September–January, with the exact observed breeding period varying throughout its range; it has also been observed breeding from February–June in the DRC, and in February, May, June, and August in East Africa.
+The ashy flycatcher mainly breeds from September–January, with the exact observed breeding period varying throughout its range; it has also been observed breeding from February–June in the DRC, and in February, May, June, and August in East Africa.
 Pairs are monogamous, solitary, and territorial, maintaining areas of up to 20 hectare in the non-breeding seasons and territories of 1–4 ha during the breeding season.
 Nests are generally built at heights of 2–15 m in crevices, cavities, or forks in trees, or sometimes in holes or ledges in walls.
 They are built by both sexes and consist of a sturdy "cup" made of moss, grass, rootlets, shredded bark, fibers, and spiderwebs.
 Nests have an outer diameter of 11–18 cm, with an inner diameter of 45–50 mm and a depth of 25–28 mm.
 Birds have been recorded building over old nests and inhabiting old weaver bird nests.
 Eggs are 19 x 14.5 mm in size and glossy whitish-buff in appearance, with yellowish-brown or reddish flecking; they are laid in clutches of 2–3 and take 14 days to incubate.
 After hatching, young are fed by both parents.

 Distribution and habitat

-The ashy flycatcher is found through most of sub-Saharan Africa, from southern Cameroon east through Uganda to southern Kenya and Somalia, and south to Angola, northern Namibia and Botswana, and western South Africa.
+The ashy flycatcher is found through most of sub-Saharan Africa, from southern Cameroon east through Uganda to southern Kenya and Somalia, and south to Angola, northern Namibia and Botswana, and eastern South Africa.
 It is absent from the arid regions of Namibia, Botswana, and South Africa, but is found patchily through West Africa, in Sierra Leone, southeastern Guinea, Liberia, Côte d'Ivoire, southern Ghana, southwestern Togo, extreme southern Benin, Burkina Faso, and southern Nigeria.
+It is mainly resident, but shows limited migration in the southern portions of its range.
+In South Africa, it has been observed migrating altitudinally in the Great Escarpment and in KwaZulu-Natal.
+It is also thought to be a non-breeding migrant in Mozambique and the Lebombo Mountains and southern Lowveld of Eswatini.

 The species inhabits a variety of forest and woodland.
 It occurs near forest edges and enters forest only if it has been logged or opened by roads.
 It is also known to inhabit open gallery forest, secondary growth, riverine strips, and some plantations.
 It occurs in peanut and cassava fields with scattered tall trees and borders of shrubs or bushes, along with miombo woodland, dense woodland thickets, open riverine woodland, and thornveld and thorn-scrub.
 It mainly inhabits altitudes of up to 1500 m, although it is known to occur at altitudes of up to 1800 m in eastern Africa.